Reclaiming the Lost Art of Biblical Meditation Find True Peace in Jesus

 I wanted this board book specifically to read with my son leading up to Easter.
 The illustrations are adorable, and he has enjoyed sitting down with me to read it a few times already.
 This book has rhymes, Bible verses, and prayer starters.
 My son liked the illustrations.
 It is neat when these books have Bible verses in them because the book has something for the adult looking at it too.
 Of course, my son’s go-to books will always have cars, trains, or trucks in them – but this did hold his attention.

-I received One Pan & Done: Hassle-Free Meals from the Oven to Your Table from Blogging for Books and Really Woolly Easter Blessings from Book Look Bloggers in return for my honest review.
+I received Radical Spirit and One Pan & Done: Hassle-Free Meals from the Oven to Your Table from Blogging for Books and Biblical Meditation and Really Woolly Easter Blessings from Book Look Bloggers in return for my honest review.